-Through clinical trials at Winship, our researchers and clinicians are able to develop new treatment options which provide you with access to cutting-edge care that is often not available elsewhere.
+With access to hundreds of clinical trials for virtually every type of cancer, our researchers and physicians never cease in their dedication to pioneering new ways to prevent and treat cancer.
 In fact, 75 percent of new cancer treatments approved by the Food and Drug Administration since 2007 have come through clinical trials at Winship, many initiated by Winship teams.

 As a patient, a cancer clinical trial is an important option for you to consider when deciding your course of action.

 Clinical trials occur in three phases necessary for FDA approval of a new treatment option:

 Phase I trials study whether a new treatment is safe to use over a range of doses.
 Sometimes a drug is being used for the first time in humans.
 The treatment may be given to people with different types of cancers.
 A Phase I trial is mainly a drug safety study and tends to be small, enrolling around 20 patients.

 Learn about Winship's Phase I Clinical Trials Unit.